albenoit/DeepLearningTools/README.md

 # KNOWN ISSUES :

 * Scripts is now only dedicated to Tensorflow 2.
 Last Tensorflow 1.14 support is tagged v1 in the repository and has been much simplified after the tf2 migration.
-*  Migration to Tensorflow 2 is still on the way, some stuff needs to be recovered : training restart after interruption, embeddings projection display on Tensorboard, work in progress, contributions are welcome !
+* This framework is intended to help design, optimise and deploy Tensorflow based models with some systematic strategy that stabilizes the workflow and user experience.
+However, this is build for research and is subject to changes and updates are impacted by the maintainer activities.

 # TODO :

-To adapt to new case studies, just update the mysettingsxxx.py file and adjust I/O functions.
+To adapt to new case studies, just update the closest example (examples folder) experiment file mysettingsxxx.py and adjust I/O functions.
 For any experiment, the availability of all the required fields in the settings file is checked by the tools/experiments_settings.py script.
 Exceptions are raised on errors, have a look in this file to ensure you prepared everything right and compare your settings file to the provided examples.
-In addition and as a reminder, here are the functions prototypes: